Check out my custom vibration dampener

 Tourna Tenn-Tube – 20 Balls

-For anyone looking for a simpler device for picking up tennis balls, the Tourna Tennis Tube is an excellent option.
+The Tourna Tennis Tube is an excellent option for anyone looking for a simpler device for picking up tennis balls.

-The tube holds up to 20 balls, has a rubber band on the top end that you can pull on or off for keeping the balls secure during transportation, and it also has handy hooks at the top for attaching it off the ground against a fence or on the edge of a ball cart.
+The tube holds up to 20 balls.
+It has a rubber band on the top that you can pull on or off to keep the balls secure during transportation.
+It also has handy hooks at the top for attaching it off the ground against a fence or on the edge of a ball cart.

-It comes in transparent plastic and three different colors, which include red, blue, and yellow.
-Tourna also offers a smaller kids tennis tube that’s shorter in height, picks up stage 1, 2, and 3 balls, and holds up to 15 regular sized balls.
+It’s made of transparent plastic and comes in three colors: red, blue, and yellow.
+Tourna also offers a smaller kids’ tennis tube that is shorter in height, picks up stage 1, 2, and 3 balls, and holds up to 15 regular-sized balls.

 Gamma Ball Tube – 18 Balls